-Financial health surveys

-A financial health survey was carried out in 2023, to expand and dig deeper into the results from the 2018.
-The earlier survey provided an initial assessment of the financial health of our entrepreneurs' households, giving us an overview of how households in each of the 3 levels (vulnerable, poor and extremely poor) manage their finances.
-Specifically, it was shown that the main problem facing households is instability and contingencies, whether of expenditure or income.
-This is consistent with evidence in the literature, which concludes that managing unexpected events is as big a problem as poverty itself.
-For this reason, the survey this year focuses particularly on households' financial resilience and how they deal with contingencies, with a view to better understanding their needs, enabling us to seek out opportunities to serve them more with our current mechanisms or with new ones.

-The research has a dual purpose: (I) to assess the level of households' financial health, and (II) understand the economic resources they have or need in order to improve their financial health.
-This information will be used, on the one hand to help to put together offerings that suit their interests and needs; and on the other to identify which clients would potentially want to sign up to the offering.
+Financial health surveys A financial health survey8 was carried out in 2023, to expand and dig deeper into the resul from the 20189.
+The earlier survey provided an initial assessment of the financial health of entrepreneurs' households, giving us an overview of how households in each of the 3 level (vulnerable, poor and extremely poor) manage their finances.
+Specifically, it was shown the the main problem facing households is instability and contingencies, whether of expendit or income.
+This is consistent with evidence in the literature, which concludes that managi unexpected events is as big a problem as poverty itself.
+For this reason, the survey this yea focuses particularly on households' financial resilience and how they deal with contingend with a view to better understanding their needs, enabling us to seek out opportunities to them more with our current mechanisms or with new ones.
+The research has a dual purpose: (I) to assess the level of households' financial health, an (II) understand the economic resources they have or need in order to improve their finance health.
+This information will be used, on the one hand to help to put together offerings tha suit their interests and needs; and on the other to identify which clients would potentially want to sign up to the offering.
 Project details:

-- 3,177 surveys completed in total - Conducted through the network (advisors /loan officers) between September and October 2023.
+- 3,177 surveys completed in total - Conducted through the network (advisors /loan officers) between September and Octo 2023.
 In Chile clients filled in the survey themselves. - Representative sample of the client portfolio, with a 3% margin of error/95% confidence level - Representative in terms of profile and national coverage (geographically representative).
-Clients more than 3 months in default were excluded, as were those who only have insurance and/or savings products, together with employees and institutional clients.

-Sample filters

-The initial sample of 5,199 surveys was filtered for quality control.
-Surveys with the following errors of coherence were set aside:

-- Coherence between the different survey responses: numerous coherence controls between responses with interrelated information were put in place.. - Coherence with the remaining information available about the client: information collected in our data bases. - Internal coherence of the results themselves: ssurveys whose results were not credible or did not correspond with the tendency in the rest of the sample were set aside. - The data was subjected to standard cleaning: outliers, duplicates, etc were set aside.

-These filters produced a final sample for analysis of 3,177 surveys.
+Clients more than 3 months in default were excluded, as were those who only have insurance and/or savings products, together with employees and institutional clients. lts f our Sample filters ls hat ure The initial sample of 5,199 surveys was filtered for quality control.
+Surveys with the followi errors of coherence were set aside: ing ar cies, Coherence between the different survey responses: numerous coherence controls between responses with interrelated information were put in place serve Coherence with the remaining information available about the client: information collected in our data bases. nd cial at Internal coherence of the results themselves: ssurveys whose results were not credible did not correspond with the tendency in the rest of the sample were set aside. • The data was subjected to standard cleaning: outliers, duplicates, etc were set aside.
+These filters produced a final sample for analysis of 3,177 surveys. ober 8.

-.
 Financial health is defined as the ability to manage one's finances so that: I) income covers expenses, II) possible contingencies can be met; III) assets are accumulated for use at later stages of life.
 9. Financial health survey carried out in conjunction with IPA.